amrus/AstroCalc/README.md

 # AstroCalc
-Calculate your sun sign with this program!
+Calculate sun signs with these program!